 The Top-Up or Trim Down Method

 The third and final method is used in situations where your “burn rate” is more than 6% ($65,000 withdrawal from $1,000,000).
 This strategy requires that you cut expenses and/or add income so that the 5% bumper method can be used.
-Research indicates retires benefit greatly from being active, social, and challenged in retirement.
+Research indicates that retirees benefit greatly from being active, social, and challenged in retirement.
 Adding income through part-time work, consulting, or starting a small business can bring your withdrawal rate down to the 5% target without sacrificing your lifestyle.
 There are also a number of added physical and psychological benefits associated with these activities.
 If you are able to generate an additional $15,000 of income for the first decade of retirement, your $65,000 withdrawal requirement comes down to $50,000 (5%).
 Some may decide that they would prefer to cut expenses instead of work.

 Academic research indicates that some methods of cutting expenses work better than others.
 Large-temporary cuts are the least effective.
 For example, cutting your expenses by 30% for three years, while the markets are down, then reverting back to your prior withdrawal rate is rarely done successfully.
 The most effective method is to make small-permanent changes.
 Michael uses the example of deciding not to index your withdrawals to inflation (2%); effectively taking less and less over time.